yamisagi/redux-stockify/README.md

 - [x] Get & Delete Stock Data
 - [x] Add Firm Data to the Backend
 - [x] Delete Firm Data from the Backend
+- [x] Update Firm Data in the Backend
+- [x] Optimize Modal Component for Reusability

 <p align="center">(Still working on it...)</p>